A beauty consultant and former hairdresser by profession, Jayne has been helping men and women improve their appearance

 What Are Hair Loss Concealer and Hair-Building Fibers?

 There are two types of hair loss concealers.
 Both are rich in moisturizers, and both are safe for sufferers of alopecia, including androgenic alopecia (male pattern baldness).

 - Products like DermMatch are colored, water-activated powders that mask bald patches, leaving a matte finish and an impression of depth and fullness, even under bright lights or strong sunshine.

-- Products like Couvre do the same job, but come as a lotion.
-Although these tend to be available at lower prices than water-activated powder products, they don’t ususally last as long.
+- Products like Couvre do the same job but come as a lotion.
+Although these tend to be available at lower prices than water-activated powder products, they don’t usually last as long.

 Hair-building fibers are microfibers that bond to the hair with static electricity, making it look fuller and more abundant.
 Fibers are usually packaged in shaker containers for easy application.

 There are two types of product: fibers made of natural keratin (the primary component of human hair), and synthetic fibers.
 Results are the same whichever you choose.
 The only noticeable difference is price.
 A natural keratin product like Toppik retails for a great deal more than its synthetic counterpart, Hair So Real (HSR).

 Which Product Do You Need?